gopi-suvanam/scribbler-website/_posts/2025-10-06-Forget-Slides-Teach-with-Interactive-Code.md

 ---
-title: Forget Slides — Teach with Interactive Code
+title: Forget Slides — Teach with Interactive Code Using Notebooks and Online Compilers
-description: By integrating coding, visualization, and narrative into a single, interactive space, Scribbler enables educators to teach with **clarity, creativity, and impact**.
-Whether you are teaching computer science, AI, mathematics, engineering, or physics, interactive notebooks are your gateway to the classroom of the future.
+description: By integrating coding, visualization, and narrative into a single, interactive space, Scribbler enables educators to teach with clarity, creativity, and impact.
+Whether you are teaching computer science, AI, mathematics, engineering, or physics, interactive notebooks and online compliers are your gateway to the classroom of the future.
 layout: post
 categories: [Scribbler]
 ---